Trans World Entertainment (film company): Founding of Epic Productions and acquisition of Empire International Pictures (1986–1989)

 In late August 1987, TWE signed another six-picture agreement with Media; their previous deal brought MHE the home video rights to such films as Full Moon in Blue Water, Kansas, Killer Klowns from Outer Space, Hardcover, Cinderella Rock and Teen Witch; the new deal included the video rights to titles like Rage of Honor, Programmed to Kill and Iron Warrior.
 All rights reverted from Heron to TWE by 1989.
+Full Moon in Blue Water and Kansas premiered at the 1988 Cannes Film Festival and TWE became the star of the film market.

+TWE acquired 50% of Mark Damon's Vision P.D.G.
+International, who handled TWE's overseas sales.

 By 1988, Charles Band's Empire International Pictures began to collapse under mounting long-term debt obligations to Crédit Lyonnais, which included the purchase of Castello di Giove, a 12th-century castle located in Giove, Italy. and the Dino de Laurentiis Cinematografica.
 Crédit Lyonnais foreclosed on Empire, forcing founder Band out.
 The bank then approached Epic with an offer to extend their line of credit from $60 million to $200 million to absorb Empire's assets into Epic and restructure the company.
 Epic's takeover of Empire was completed in May 1988 and led to in-production titles such as Stuart Gordon's Robot Jox, Peter Manoogian's Arena, and David Schmoeller's Catacombs to be delayed in release by several years.

 The merger with Empire allowed several in-production Trans World titles to be released as "stand-alone" sequels to earlier films, such as Goblins, directed by Claudio Fragasso, being renamed Troll 2, and Panga to be released as Curse III: Blood Sacrifice.
 Catacombs was also retitled as Curse IV: The Ultimate Sacrifice.

 In September 1988, Diamant and Sarlui founded a separate company, Cinema Corp. of America, to produce larger scale theatrical motion pictures alongside independent film producer Elliott Kastner.
 The start-up company was assisted by Crédit Lyonnais with an initial start-up investment of $65 million.
 Kastner signed Marlon Brando to write and star in their first picture, Jericho, where Brando would play a CIA agent who comes out of retirement for a tricky assignment.
 Donald Cammell was tapped to direct, with shooting slated to begin in Mexico in November 1988, but after months of pre-production on location, Brando apparently dropped out of the project, citing insurance issues.
+In 1989, the company entered into a distribution deal with Triumph Releasing Corporation to distribute the films theatrically.
+The first film came out of the deal was Triumph of the Spirit, which was packaged by TWE.

-During this time, Trans World Entertainment and Epic Productions continued to produce and release films such as Ghosts Can't Do It, starring Bo Derek, Anthony Quinn and Donald Trump, and Honeymoon Academy, with Robert Hays and Kim Cattrall.
+During this time, Trans World Entertainment and Epic Productions continued to produce and release films such as Ghosts Can't Do It, starring Bo Derek and Anthony Quinn, and Honeymoon Academy, with Robert Hays and Kim Cattrall.